 Analytics can stop unemployment fraud quickly.
 Using a cloud-based solution to reduce the load on core IT systems – and overburdened UI staff – is key.
 You can speed investigations and shut down payments more easily by raising the visibility of identity theft rings – so that all suspicious claims and risks are exposed collectively.
 Those force multipliers can help save billions from going into the wrong hands – and deliver benefits to those who truly need them.
 In turn, it could help prevent a wave of economic devastation.

-Unemployment fraud is associated with several fraudulent activities, such as identity theft, money laundering and other types of fraud risk – such as synthetic identity.
+Unemployment fraud is associated with several fraudulent activities, including identity theft, money laundering and synthetic identity.
+Carl Hammersburg Sr. Manager, Government Fraud SAS

 - Three steps for conquering the last mile of analyticsPutting your analytical models into production can be the most difficult part of the analytics journey.
 It’s no surprise that this last mile of analytics – bringing models into deployment – is the hardest part of digital transformation initiatives for organizations to master, yet it’s the most crucial.

 - The state of insurance fraud technologyA 2019 Coalition Against Insurance Fraud study surveyed 84 companies on their use of anti-fraud technologies and compared results to 2014 and 2016.
 Get the highlights here.